From the Chinese Revolution of 1911 to the May 19 Movement of

 social scientists have generally been more reluctant to discuss

 morals and moralities.
 This is indeed a paradox since the

 questioning of the moral dimension of human life and social...

-population versus the protection of constitutional liberties and
+versus the protection of constitutional liberties and human rights

-human rights is a quandary that arose in the aftermath of 9/11, but
+is a quandary that arose in the aftermath of 9/11, but it is not

 How is a revolution born?
 What are the causes from which a revolution originates, the mechanisms whereby it is triggered?
 How does one move from claims and protests to revolution?
 The Tunisian revolution was unexpected.
 It surprised everybody, including the very actors involved in it and those who led it.

 About a year ago the China News Agency announced that it would